psusecurity/psusecurity.github.io/README.md

 Second, you need to download the `S2ISTNSA.zip` file from [PSU Box Link 1](https://psu.box.com/s/9yswnnyaf0qsj0x68n6hj2awgx47rwop) or `S2ISTNSA.tar.xz` from [PSU Box Link 2](https://psu.box.com/s/6rktjnf4no317wwl4eqdhwy7vrww7zjx), extract it and double click the `S2ISTNSA.vbox`.
 The username and password are **s2ist** and **s2ist**, respectively.
 All the files related to the Challenges are in `/home/s2ist/Challenges/`.
 Please refer to the README file under that folder before next step.

+Second, you need to download the [S2ISTNSA.zip](https://psu.box.com/s/9yswnnyaf0qsj0x68n6hj2awgx47rwop) or [S2ISTNSA.tar.xz](https://psu.box.com/s/6rktjnf4no317wwl4eqdhwy7vrww7zjx), extract it and double click file S2ISTNSA.vbox.
+The username and password are **s2ist** and **s2ist**, respectively.
+All the files related to the 7 problems are in folder **/home/s2ist/Challenges/**.
+Please carefully read the README file in this folder before taking the next step.

 **NOTE:**

 1. You could follow the instruction in [Tip 1](#tip-1) to disable ASLR (Address Space Layout Randomization).
 2. Please refer to the [Submission](#submission) section before you submit your answers for each challenge.
 3. See [Tip 4](#tip-4) to get the md5 value of a given file.